Sheikh Hasina convicted of crimes against humanity – what we know

 India has close ties to Hasina and has not formally responded to Dhaka’s previous demands for extradition.

-“Under no circumstances is India going to extradite her,” Sreeradha Datta, a professor specialising in South Asian Studies at India’s Jindal Global University, told Al Jazeera.
+“Under no circumstances is India going to extradite her,” Sreeradha Datta, a professor specialising in South Asian studies at India’s Jindal Global University, told Al Jazeera.
 “We saw in the last year and a half that relationships between India and Bangladesh are not at their best and have been fragile at many occasions.”

+So far, New Delhi has adopted a ‘wait and see’ approach until next year’s election when a democratically elected government is back in power in Dhaka,” Chietigj Bajpaee, a South Asia expert at the Chatham House think tank in London told Al Jazeera.

 However, Ishrat Hossain, an international relations expert and associate at the German Institute for Global and Area Studies, told Al Jazeera the verdict would help Bangladesh’s case in recovering Hasina and Khan.